There’s hope for you. You can still get help from your own policy. If you're a hit-and-run victim, there's legal requirements you need to know.

 - The amount you can access is limited to the amount of your liability coverage.
 This is yet another reason you should get as high a liability limit as possible.
-The other important reason is you can only get as much underinsurance coverage (UIM) as your liability limits; see our related articles on this website on why we feel it’s the most important coverage you can buy.
+The other important reason is you can only get as much underinsurance coverage (UIM) as your liability limits; see why we feel it’s the most important coverage you can buy.

-- The shocking truth about UIM: Victims are often stunned to discover when you make a UM claim, your own insurance company fights against you.
+- The shocking truth about UM: Victims are often stunned to discover when you make a UM claim, your own insurance company fights against you.

 Also, UM can sometimes be stacked, similar to UIM.
 You may be able to collect more than the coverage on one vehicle if your household owns several vehicles.
-In some situations, if your UM is not enough to fully compensate you for the accident, you can even tap into your UIM insurance.
+See howbthat works in a case where we doubled a lady's settlement after she got run over in a Spartanburg, South Carolina car accident.

 If you have any questions about UM for a serious car wreck in Duncan or anywhere in South Carolina, check out our other articles on this site and feel free to request our free report on South Carolina car crash cases.
-You can call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting, or start a live chat or email from right where you’re sitting.
+You can contact us with a live chat, fill out a Get Help Now form, or call toll free at 888-230-1841. to get answers or schedule a free, no-pressure strategy session.
 If you’re hurt too bad to come to us, we’ll come to you.